Tap to Pay on iPhone

 NOTE Tap to Pay on iPhone works alongside your existing payment acceptance hardware and accessories.

 You can enable Tap to Pay on iPhone in an iOS app that you provide to merchants and businesses.
-Although customers don’t use your app directly, they view some of your app’s screens as they interact with a merchant, so it’s important to follow best practices for visual design and behavior.
+Although a merchant’s customers don’t use your app directly, they view some of your app’s screens as they interact with the merchant, so it’s important to follow best practices for visual design and behavior.
 For high-level developer and business guidance, see Tap to Pay on iPhone.

 Present the Tap to Pay on iPhone terms and conditions to the appropriate business representative.
-For example, if your app supports both administrator and non-administrator accounts, present the terms and conditions to an administrator.
-If a non-administrator tries to activate the feature, present a message explaining that administrator access is required.
+Specifically, if your app supports both administrator and nonadministrator accounts, be sure to present the terms and conditions to an administrator.
+If a nonadministrator tries to activate the feature, present a message explaining that administrator access is required.

 Make it easy for merchants to switch between Tap to Pay on iPhone and the hardware accessories you support.
 Because your support for Tap to Pay on iPhone is separate from your support for a hardware accessory like a Bluetooth chip and PIN reader, you can help merchants set up both payment acceptance solutions at the same time.
 After setup, make sure merchants can choose the appropriate solution during a checkout flow without having to visit your settings area to do so.